Client Portal

 Welcome!

-You have taken an important step in taking care of yourself and making positive changes in your life.
-We want you to be successful and are honored to be a part of your journey.
+You have chosen to make an important investment in yourself and we are honored to be on this journey with you.
 Whether you are new to therapy or have been in therapy before, here are a few things to keep in mind as you consider our time together.

-A standard session is typically somewhere between 45-50 minutes.
+A standard individual session is typically somewhere between 45-60 minutes, depending on the therapist and modality used.

 Clinical studies show that both in-person and telehealth sessions are effective treatment mediums so, choose what works best for you.
 Some people prefer to engage in a combination of both due to their schedules.

 Open communication is a critical component of therapy.
-Asking for what you need in this relationship can be a powerful way to learn to flex that muscle in a safe and non-judgmental environment.
-It is important for you to be able to honestly share what works and what doesn’t work for you.
+Asking for what you need is a skill and the therapeutic space can be a powerful way to learn to flex that muscle in a safe and non-judgmental environment.
+It is important that you honestly share with your therapist what works well for you and what doesn’t work for you.
+Therapy should be a highly collaborative process.

-Good therapists are agile and able to adjust the treatment direction, tools, and techniques based on what you are interested in and what resonates with you.
-There are hundreds of exercises, handouts, links, tools, and techniques to pull from to ensure you are getting what you need so, your voice is important in this process.
+Effective therapists are agile and able to adjust the treatment direction, tools, and techniques based on what you want to accomplish and what resonates with you.
+There are thousands of various exercises, handouts, links, tools, and techniques to pull from to ensure you are getting what you need so, your voice is important in this process!

 • Between sessions, it can be helpful to jot down any goals, ideas, questions, insights, events, triggers, concerns, or successes to help guide what you might like to talk about in your next session.
-Some people use their phone or a journal to keep track of their thoughts, feelings, behaviors, and mood throughout the week to help them remember.
+Some people use their phone, an app, or a journal to keep track of their thoughts, feelings, behaviors, and mood throughout the week to help them decide what is most important to discuss.

-• Feel free to bring in a notepad or journal if it will help you to remember any takeaways or goals for the upcoming week.
+• Feel free to bring in a note pad or journal if it will help you to remember any take-away ideas, intentions, or goals you have set for the upcoming week.
 For most therapists, it is also perfectly fine to pull out your phone to make a note as well!

-So… how, when, and why do we begin to move away from therapy?
+So, how, when, and why do we begin to move towards termination in therapy?
 The short answer is, “It depends on the situation.”
 Unless you feel you are in emotional or physical danger, terminating abruptly is almost never the best solution.
-Use this time to communicate your needs.
-A good therapist will always support what is best for you.

-Here are a few reasons we might want to slow down or leave therapy.
+Here are a few reasons we might decide to slow down, pause, or terminate therapy.

 • “I am feeling sooo much better!”

-• “I want to connect more with others in the same boat.”
+• “I want to connect more with others who are in the same boat.”

-Maybe it is time to transition to a support group where you can hear experiences and bounce all of your new ideas and insights off the group.
+Maybe it is time to either add in a support group or transition to a support group exclusively.
+Support groups can be a great space to hear others’ experiences, gain validation for your own experiences, and bounce off new ideas and insights with others who are going through a similar situation or have experienced a similar situation in the past.
 Let’s talk about it.
-This can be a great bridge to terminating therapy.
+This can be a great bridge to a successful termination of individual therapy.

-• “I am too busy right now; I just can’t find the time!”
+• “I am so busy right now; I just can’t find the time!”

 Remember that prioritizing yourself is the best thing you can do for you, your loved ones, your job, and all the other stuff you have to do.
 When we don’t do this, we can become overwhelmed, less productive, and not as present to others or to the tasks at hand.
-There is a Zen proverb that goes something like this: “If you don’t have time to meditate for an hour every day, you should meditate for two hours.”
 Let’s talk about how we can fit you into your own schedule in a way that makes the most sense.

 • “I’m experiencing a money crunch.”

 It happens.
 Life happens.
-Just talk with your therapist about it and we can see how we might be able to make it work so that you can have the support you need to continue with your progress.
+Just be open with your therapist about it.
+We can see how we might be able to make it work so that you can have the support you need to continue with your progress.

 • “This is not in my scope of practice.”

-An ethical therapist may feel that you need something that they don’t specialize in and they will let you know as soon as possible if that is the case.
-This one is on us.
-We will talk with you and refer you to someone who has expertise in that particular area if that is what you need.
+Ok, this one is on the therapist.
+A therapist may determine that you need something in particular that they don’t specialize in, and an ethical therapist will let you know as soon as possible if that is the case.
+We will offer our thoughts, talk with you about options, and refer you to someone who has expertise in that particular area if that is what you need.

 Author Photo